 - Multiparty Messages (messages between two or more individuals.
 These aren't channels)

-- Workspace private channels
+- Workspace private channels (private channels in a workspace)

-- Workspace public channels
+- Workspace public channels (public channels in a workspace)

 Note: One of the benefits of using Onna's integration with Slack Enterprise is it's granularity.
 If you're just looking at collecting conversations from users and not interested in channels, just select 'Direct Messages' and 'Multiparty Messages' to head straight to user selection.
+Conversely, if you are just interested in channels, you can only select the different channel options.

 Select the scopes you'd like to sync and click connect.
 This will take you through Slack's OAuth flow where you'll be giving permissions to Onna to collect from that enterprise account.